 Have you ever wanted a traditional cast-iron skillet or a trusty Dutch oven but put off by the weight or the need to reseason the cookware?
 Well, Sanjo Special Cast Co, Ltd. has created two lines of cookware called Unilloy and SSC that are up to 50% lighter than other brands in a comparable size.

 But before you put a new Japanese cast iron skillet or enameled Dutch Oven on your shopping list?
-Let’s find out if Unilloy and SSC cast iron cookware is right for you.
+Let’s find out if Unilloy and SSC cast iron cookware suits your cooking needs

 - Company information